 Hazel from @Halloweenhomemaker has been all about Halloween trees for a while.
 “I actually have decorated a spooky-themed tree every month for the past two years and have had some kind of Halloween tree for the season for at least the past nine years,” they said over email.

-“I try to have all my trees up by the beginning of each month, but with COVID, time has gotten away from me.
+“I try to have all my trees up by the beginning of each month, but time has gotten away from me.
 This tree I have had up since spring, and it's been decorated a few different times.
 The pails went up at the beginning of September along with my other decorations.”

 Using the candy corn tree from Treetopia, she decked the tree out with buckets of pumpkins.